Not sure if The Häagen-Dazs Shoppe Company, Inc. is right for you?

 Potential Mitigations

-- An experienced franchise accountant should thoroughly review the franchisor's financial statements, including all footnotes and the explicit risk disclosures.
+- An experienced franchise accountant should review the financial statements and footnotes, paying close attention to the surety bond requirement.

 High Franchisee Turnover